javascript-tutorial/en.javascript.info/1-js/09-classes/02-class-inheritance/article.md

 The difference is:

-- When a normal constructor runs, it creates an empty object as `this` and continues with it.
+- When a normal constructor runs, it creates an empty object and assigns it to `this`.
-- But when a derived constructor runs, it doesn't do it.
+- But when a derived constructor runs, it doesn't do this.
 It expects the parent constructor to do this job.

-So if we're making a constructor of our own, then we must call `super`, because otherwise the object with `this` reference to it won't be created.
+So if we're making a constructor of our own, then we must call `super`, because otherwise the object for `this` won't be created.
 And we'll get an error.

-For `Rabbit` to work, we need to call `super()` before using `this`, like here:
+For `Rabbit` constructor to work, it needs to call `super()` before using `this`, like here:

 ```js run
 class Animal {